Professor Kelechi Nnoaham

 Kelechi’s subsequent Public Health career has seen him hold posts in the National Health Service and Local Government - Consultant in Public health in NHS Berkshire West (2009-2013) and Service Director for Public Health & then Interim Director of Public Health in Bristol City Council (2013-2014).
 From April 2014 until October 2016, Kelechi was Director of Public Health in Plymouth City Council.
 Joining the organisation at a time of uncertainty for the public health system, Kelechi brought dynamic leadership of the population health agenda for the council and the City.
 He and his team developed the ‘4-4-54’ construct and Thrive Plymouth programme which set out a clear and focused strategy for population health in the city.
 This became well embedded in the city’s strategic plan until 2036 (The Plymouth Plan), providing a compelling vision around which partners, communities and institutions in the city could rally.
 Kelechi has since March 2015 held an Honorary Professorship in Public Health and Epidemiology at Plymouth University.

-Since November 2016, Kelechi has been Executive Director of Public Health in Cwm Taf University Health Board, South Wales.
-In addition, he is the Executive Lead for Research & Development, Innovation, Improvement and Transformation in the Health Board.
-In those roles, he has been developing the Improvement Faculty for the Health Board, leading the organisation's Value-Based Health agenda and steering academic and strategic links with academic institutions and industry for Innovation.
+Since November 2016, Kelechi has been Executive Director of Public Health in Cwm Taf Morgannwg University Health Board, South Wales.
+In addition, he is the Executive Lead for Research & Development, Innovation and Value-Based Health in the Health Board.
+In those roles, he has been steering academic and strategic links with academic institutions and industry for Innovation.
 Kelechi works with a dynamic team of Public Health, Healthcare Improvement and Innovation professionals who are setting out and implementing a system-wide approach to wellbeing based on strong foundations of population health management, prevention, population health research, knowledge mobilisation and collaborative working with communities.

 Kelechi is has recently been elected co-chair of the South West Global Health Collaboration.
 He aspires to continue making notable contributions to global health practice, research, training and education through deploying the core principles of public health in any setting where the need and opportunities exist.